 (h) “Gain of inventory” means the fuel entered the Oregon fuel pool due to a volume gain, such as through different temperatures or pressurization;

-(i) “Not used for transportation” means a transportation fuel that was or otherwise determined to be exempt under OAR 340-253-0250;
+(i) “Not used for transportation” means a transportation fuel that was used in an application unrelated to the movement of goods or people, such as process heat at an industrial facility, home or commercial building heating, or electric power generation.;

 (j) “EV charging” means providing electricity to recharge EVs including BEVs and PHEVs;

-(k) “LPGV fueling” means the dispensing of liquefied petroleum gas at a fueling station designed for fueling liquefied petroleum gas vehicles; or
+(k) “LPGV fueling” means the dispensing of liquefied petroleum gas at a fueling station designed for fueling liquefied petroleum gas vehicles;

-(l) “NGV fueling” means the dispensing of natural gas at a fueling station designed for fueling natural gas vehicles.
+(l) “NGV fueling” means the dispensing of natural gas at a fueling station designed for fueling natural gas vehicles;

+(m) “Import” means the transportation fuel was imported into Oregon; and

+(n) “Used in exempt fuel uses” means that the fuel was delivered or sold into vehicles or fuel users that are exempt under OAR 340-253-0250.

-(86) “Transportation fuel” means gasoline, diesel, any other flammable or combustible gas or liquid and electricity that can be used as a fuel for the operation of a motor vehicle.
+(92) “Transportation fuel” means gasoline, diesel, any other flammable or combustible gas or liquid and electricity that can be used as a fuel for the operation of a motor vehicle.
 Transportation fuel does not mean unrefined petroleum products.